ckaestne/seaibib/README.md

 > Study of operational issues of large map reduce cluster.
 Mostly hardware failures not captured by redundancy mechanisms.
 No direct ML aspect, but useful for discussing large distributed ML jobs at scale and some discussion of debugging from logging data.

-Chen, Zhenpeng, Yanbin Cao, Yuanqiang Liu, Haoyu Wang, Tao Xie, and Xuanzhe Liu. "[Understanding Challenges in Deploying Deep Learning Based Software: An Empirical Study](https://arxiv.org/pdf/2005.00760)."
-Proc.
-FSE (2020).

-> Another StackOverflow study, this time focused on questions that developers ask regarding deploying deep learning models.
-Mostly API/documentation style questions close to the model rather than broader system deployment or MLOps questions and fairly shallow insights, but still potentially useful to see what developers struggle with current infrastructure at the API level.

 Lwakatare, Lucy Ellen, Aiswarya Raj, Jan Bosch, Helena Holmström Olsson, and Ivica Crnkovic. "[A taxonomy of software engineering challenges for machine learning systems: An empirical investigation](https://research.chalmers.se/publication/512250/file/512250_Fulltext.pdf)."
 In *International Conference on Agile Software Development*, pp. 227-243.
 Springer, 2019.

 > Brief discussion of 7 case studies, mostly finding MLOps-style problems.
 The paper concludes with a potentially interesting maturity model (Sec 5), that, while not visibly grounded in data, may be a good starting point for discussions for framing different kinds of ML projects.

 Wan, Zhiyuan, Xin Xia, David Lo, and Gail C. Murphy. "[How does machine learning change software development practices?](https://core.ac.uk/download/pdf/275589732.pdf)" *IEEE Transactions on Software Engineering* (2019).

 > Discussion of challenges in developing ML systems based on interviews and a survey.
-Unfortunately, the paper does not distinguish consistently between the ML model, the framework used to learn the model, and the the system with an ML component, nor does it clearly distinguish between roles of software engineers or data scientists, leading to rather murky and questionable claims.
+Unfortunately, the paper does not distinguish consistently between the ML model, the framework used to learn the model, and the the system with an ML component, nor does it clearly distinguish between roles of software engineers or data scientists, leading to rather murky claims.

 Ishikawa, Fuyuki, and Nobukazu Yoshioka.
 "How do engineers perceive difficulties in engineering of machine-learning systems?
 Questionnaire survey."
 In 2019 IEEE/ACM Joint 7th International Workshop on Conducting Empirical Studies in Industry (CESI) and 6th International Workshop on Software Engineering Research and Industrial Practice (SER&IP), pp. 2-9.
 IEEE, 2019.